Miseralites: Happy Being Miserable

 To help you get a better understanding of Miseralites and perhaps determine your own status, here are 10 common traits of Miseralites.
 Know that all of them can be corrected.

 • Are more interested in themselves than others.
 Miseralites are front and center in their lives and expect others to help them maintain that position of importance.
-They shy away from good attention, such as birthday parties honoring them, etc. and prefer attention that feeds their misery.
+They shy away from good attention that honors them, such as birthday parties, etc..
+They prefer attention that feeds their misery.
 Their self-interest keeps them at the center of their world, making them feel like the bullseye of a target, so they take things personally and are easily offended.

 Miseralites’ self-interests make them less interested in people around them, so they lack empathy.
 They’re interested in others when the interests of others also interests them.
 Then, they will give that person more time and attention.

 Their self-interest also prevents them from stepping out of their comfort zone and limits their willingness to try new things.
 This cheats them out of getting involved in challenges and opportunities that would help them gain confidence and build trust.
 Thus, perpetuating their fear and weakening their faith.

 • Complain, but don’t do anything to improve things or wait for someone else to do something.
 This maintains the status quo, which equals complacency and perpetuates dissatisfaction.
 Doing nothing eliminates the risk of failing or being criticized when trying to do something, so they never learn how to manage failure or enjoy success.